 - Large frying pan

-- 1 ¾ C oat flour (can sub half for whole wheat flour if not gluten-free)
+- 1 ¾ C oat flour (can use up to half whole wheat flour if not gluten-free)

 - 2 tbsp ground flaxseed